meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 Furthermore, registries that do not use Canton as the authoritative ledger might decide to not represent holdings on Canton.
 This is still valuable, as these assets can be used in DVP workflows like any other asset.
-The wallet clients would show real-time information about all in-progress transfers.
+The generic wallet clients would show real-time information about all in-progress transfers.
 Instead of showing the holdings they would though show a redirect to the registries own UI for querying the holding balance.